 Routes are designed to serve all students in an area in a safe and reasonable manner.
 Every effort is made to establish school bus stops near where students live.
 Additional considerations include keeping stops consistent for morning and afternoon routes.
 Stop locations and distances may also vary depending on the number of students in the area and the area type (urban/rural) being served.

 How do I request a bus stop be added or changed?

 Once stops are established and schedules are set, no new stops will be added.
 Established stops will not be changed unless identified hazardous conditions or other identified special circumstance, require change.
-Students in grades K-12 who reside beyond established stops should be car riders or parent/guardians transport them, or they may walk to their assigned pick-up/drop-off location.
+Students in grades K-12 who reside beyond established stops should be car riders to school, or they may walk or be transported to their assigned pick-up/drop-off location.

 Contact the transportation department 704-509-9110 for questions about any particular stop.
 Each request is evaluated, which often includes a visit to the area by transportation administrators before a decision on the request is made.
 If a stop change is approved it typically takes 3-5 school days to implement.
 This allows us to notify other riders of the change and, when necessary, a bus or buses to be rerouted.

 What do I do if I think my child's bus stop is in an unsafe location?